akhilmaddineni/Books/Practical_Programming_C_6087/README.md

 - 0x - hex , 0 - Octal , 3UL - unsigned long , 3.14f - float , 3.14L - double
 - 1 = True , 0 = False

+## Lecture 3 - Control flow.
+Functions and modular programming.
+Variable scope.
+Static and global variables

+- Blocks can substitute for simple statement , complied as single unit
+- Variables can be declared inside , no semicolon necessary at the end
+- C89/90 doesnt have boolean type , c99 bool type is available in stdbool.h
+- Expression is non zero - true
+- Expression must be numeric
+- Extern Keyword
+    - Need to inform other sourcefiles about functions/global variables in somefile.c
+    - for functions : put function prototypes in header file
+    - for variables : re-declare the global variable using the extern keyword in header file
+    - extern informs compiler that variable defined somewhere else
+    - enable access/modifying of global variable from other source files
+- Static variables
+    - Static keyword has two meanings depending on where the static variable is declared
+    - Outside the function , static variables/functions only visible within that file, not globallly (cannot be externed)
+    - Inside a function , static variables :
+        - are still local to that function
+        - are initialized only during program initialization
+        - donot get re-initialized with each function call

+- Register Variables
+    - During execution , data processed in registers
+    - Explicitly store commonly used data in registers - minimize load/store overhead
+    - Can explicitly declare certain variables as registers using register keyword
+        - must be simple type (implementation dependent)
+        - only local vars and function arguments eligible
+        - excess/unallowed register declarations ignored, compiled as regular variables
+        - Registers donot reside in addressed memory so pointer of a register variable is illegal